jfreeman812/QE-Tools/sdlcs/code-management.rst

 <JIRA_ID>     Any commit related to a specific JIRA
 Enhancement   Any enhancement outside of JIRA (should be small changes) FF            A fast follow for a previous pull request
-              (usually small very specific changes, expected to be completed quickly after the PR merges) DO NOT MERGE  A pull request that should not be merged (e.g., may break functionality, opened for debugging or discussion) Spike         A proof-of-concept that may not be merged as-is; can include a JIRA ID
+              (usually small very specific changes, expected to be completed quickly after the pull request merges) DO NOT MERGE  A pull request that should not be merged (e.g., may break functionality, opened for debugging or discussion) Spike         A proof-of-concept that may not be merged as-is; can include a JIRA ID